urbanlab/griotte/docs/en/messages.rst

 whatever you want, since it will hold the content of the `data['value']` field in the message.

-For instance, the channel `store.command.set.foo` will set the value for the variable `foo`.
+For instance, the channel `storage.command.set.foo` will set the value for the variable `foo`.
 If you pass this message :

 .. code-block:: json

     {
-      "channel": "store.command.set.foo",
+      "channel": "storage.command.set.foo",
       "timestamp": <timestamp>,
       "data":
         {